 You can read a history of the Hotel written in 2002 by Stuart Young when we celebrated 75 years.

-in 2012 we celebrate 85 years and would appreciate receiving your stories as we update & expand our memoirs.
+in 2012 we celebrated 85 years and would appreciate receiving your stories as we continue to update & expand our memoirs.
 Please send them to firstname.lastname@example.org

 Why "Hotel Bristol" - the hotel's founder travelled in Europe and found the best hotels were called "Hotel Bristol" plus he had lived in Bristol after getting married.